leanprover/lean4/tests/bench/mergeSort/README.md

 Benchmarking `List.mergeSort`.

 Run `lake exe mergeSort k` to run a benchmark on lists of size `k * 10^5`.
-This reports the average time to sort:
+This reports the average time (in milliseconds) to sort:
 * an already sorted list
 * a reverse sorted list
 * an almost sorted list